 Want to know the difference between domain name and web hosting?
 For beginners, domain name and web hosting can be daunting terms.
-However, you’ll need to own both a domain name and web hosting in order to create a website.
+However, you’ll need to own both a domain name and web hosting to create a website.

 What Is a Domain Name?

 To be able to create a website, the first thing you need to do is purchase a domain name along with web hosting.
 Once you register a domain name, you get the right to use that name for your website for a year.
 You are required to renew your domain registration as long as you want to keep the name for your site.
-And if you ever lose interest on a domain name, then you can let it expire so that someone else can purchase it.
+And, if you ever lose interest on a domain name, then you can let it expire so that someone else can purchase it.

 A domain name typically costs around $14.99 per year.